MiquelNasarre/FourierS1/README.md

 # Fourier Series for $L^2(\mathbb{S}^1)$ Functions

 This project is the first implementation of the formulas found on my final project.
-This one centers on functions from $\mathbb{S}^1$ to the complex plane.
+This one centers on functions from $\mathbb{S}^1$ to the complex plain.

-It consisists in an application which allows you to draw any closed curve.
+It consists in an application which allows you to draw any closed curve.
 Then it takes those points and using the formulas shown in the *"Computation Aproximations"* section of the paper, it computes a number of Fourier coefficients according to the error you have chosen.

-It then displays the plot of the Fourier series in an interective manner inspired in the 3blue1brown Youtube video [But what is a Fourier series?](https://www.youtube.com/watch?v=r6sGWTCMz2k&t=376s).
+It then displays the plot of the Fourier series in an interactive manner inspired in the 3blue1brown Youtube video [But what is a Fourier series?](https://www.youtube.com/watch?v=r6sGWTCMz2k&t=376s).

 https://github.com/MiquelNasarre/FourierS1/assets/124403865/fafab4c6-e3ca-4b7c-a5cb-ce5e8db3b79b